vannguyengd/gooddata-ui/docs/02_start__api_maturity.md

 ```

-This will not affect 99% of the common use cases, but can be problematic if you for example use these types in your own functions (as shown in the`getSampleProp` example).
+This is not going to be an issue for most of the common use cases.
+It may become an issue if you, for example, use these types in your own functions as shown earlier in the `getSampleProp` example.
-We chose this approach to allow us to add and extend existing features without having to release a major version each time.